 How would you describe the character of your Muscadet?
 What kinds of food is good to pair with your Muscadet?

-This Muscadet is a crisp and fond white wine, full smoothness, freshness and aromatic expression with its natural spitz.
+This Muscadet is a crisp and fond white wine, full smoothness, freshness and aromatic expression with its natural spritz.
 Deliciously fresh, dry white with lovely citrussy fruit, pear notes and minerality.
 As our family winery is located at the end of the Loire, Atlantic mouth, you can feel the ocean breeze in our Muscadet.
 It offers both a great saltiness and freshness that make it the perfect match with all kind of seafood (and not only).
 That’s what “20,000 lieues sous les Mers – 20,000 leagues under the Sea” label tells!

 (Photo, left: Voyage Extraordinaire Muscadet 20,000 leagues under the Sea label)